railsuser2014/openobject-doc-book-en/source/book/6/6_15_Purchase_Management/index.rst

 In this case you'd want Open ERP to automatically set the price in respond to each goods receipt into the warehouse.
 The deliveries (exit from stock) will have no impact on the product price.

-.. tip:: **More information**   *Calculating the price*
+.. tip:: Calculating the price

    At each goods receipt the product price is recalculated using the following accounting formula: NP = (OP * QS + PP * QR) / (QS + QR), where the following notation is used:

    * NP: New Price,

    * OP: Old Price,

    * QS: Quantity actually in stock,

    * PP: Price Paid for the quantity received,

    * QR: Quantity received.

-If the product are managed as a weighted average, at each reception of product, Open ERP will open a window that enables you to specify the price of the product received.
+If the products are managed as a weighted average, at each product receipt Open ERP will open a window that lets you specify the price of the product received.
 The purchase price is by default proposed from the purchase order.
 But you can change the price to, for example, add the cost of delivery to the different received products.

 .. figure:: images/purchase_pmp.png
    :align: center